 Needless to say, I know I can’t please everyone.
-For some in my inner circle that feels impossible, so it’s often like Christmas morning around here for me when I can appease them.
-But honestly, I’m exhausted from feeling like my world revolves around displacing my actions, choices, thoughts, feelings, and opinions for the sake of others.
+But honestly, I’m exhausted from feeling like my world revolves around displacing my actions, choices, thoughts, feelings, and opinions for the sake of others all the time.

 So here is why I’ve stopped, with 5 reasons I now refuse to tiptoe around peoples’ feelings.